menu

 Setting & Lifestyle

 Jonesport - Beals is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Demographics

-The citizens of Jonesport - Beals are slightly better educated than the national average of 21.84% for all cities and towns, with 24.93% of adults in Jonesport - Beals having a bachelor's degree or advanced degree.
+The percentage of people in Jonesport - Beals who are college-educated is somewhat higher than the average US community of 21.84%: 27.80% of adults in Jonesport - Beals have at least a bachelor's degree.

-Jonesport - Beals is a somewhat ethnically-diverse town.
 The people who call Jonesport - Beals home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jonesport - Beals residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jonesport - Beals include English, Irish, French, German, and Scottish.
+Important ancestries of people in Jonesport - Beals include English, Irish, French, German, and Italian.

 The most common language spoken in Jonesport - Beals is English.
 Other important languages spoken here include Spanish and Polish.